6: Schedule Management

 \( \newcommand{\vecd}[1]{\overset{-\!-\!\rightharpoonup}{\vphantom{a}\smash {#1}}} \)

-""Time is the one project resource you can never get back.
+""Time is the only project resource you can never get back.
 Once it's spent, it's gone forever."

 This chapter focuses on schedule management, the process of defining exactly when work will happen and ensuring your project crosses the finish line on time.
 You will start by learning how to take your project scope and break it down into actionable activities, sequencing them using logical dependencies.
 From there, we move into estimating durations and identifying the Critical Path, which acts as the heartbeat and pacing guide for your entire project timeline.